jennycita/taskroute-ai/README.md

 TaskRoute AI reduces that confusion.

 The goal is not to recommend the most powerful AI every time.
 The goal is to recommend the **simplest, least expensive setup that can reliably complete the actual job**.

+## Model selection is mandatory

+TaskRoute was created to answer a specific practical question:

+> Which platform, model, effort level, and workspace should I use for this task?

+Every recommendation now includes a dedicated setup summary with:

+- Platform
+- Model
+- Effort
+- Workspace
+- Expected usage

+Every step in a multi-tool workflow also includes its own model and effort fields.

+When a platform does not expose a model picker, TaskRoute says:

+- **Platform-managed — no model selection required**
+- or **Not applicable**

+This prevents the app from inventing a model name or leaving the model question unanswered.

+## Task-match score

+The circular percentage is labeled **Task match**.

+A hover or tap tooltip explains that it represents how closely the recommendation matches:

+- task type
+- primary and secondary priorities
+- current tool
+- desired output

+The score is guidance from the current rules-based engine.
+It is not presented as a scientific measurement.

 ## Primary and secondary priorities